Recent Releases of ADCIRC

 - Oceanweather formatted wind fields (NWS=12) can be deployed in more than two domains.
 Positive

-file following the wind multiplier using one wind and pressure field set per line.
+NSETSin thefort.22allows for 1, 2, or 3 sets of Oceanweather wind fields namedfort.221, fort.222, fort.223, fort.224, fort.217, fort.218.
+A negativeNSETSallows the user to specify any number of domains where the wind fields will be read from thefort.22file following the wind multiplier using one wind and pressure field set per line.
 Wind fields are prioritized in ascending order. - A new nodal attribute

-, which has been used in previous versions of the code.
+overland_reduction_factorhas been added.
+This controls the way that the code reduces the effect ofsurface_directional_effective_roughness_lengthas water depth increases.
+This factor is multiplied times the depth.
+By default, it is set to1/30, which has been used in previous versions of the code.
 The motivation for this is sharp discontinuities in water depth can locally accelerate wind forcing which may be unrealistic.
 Note that z0 land is always capped at the z0 marine value, so the selection of this factor cannot accelerate the wind speed. - Wind drag routines have been optimized.
 Previously, the decision for which wind drag routine to select occurred for each node at each time step via a string comparison, which is very slow.
 The new routine maps a function pointer so that a memory address containing the appropriate function can be selected at model initialization which can be called later with no overhead.
 Additionally, the wind drag specifications passed via

-are no longer case sensitive.
+DragLawStringare no longer case sensitive.
 This change has shown a considerable speedup (between 5% and 10%) depending on processor branch prediction.

 Bug Fixes